RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ```

-#### Example Code 1
+#### Example Code
 Place two drones 2 feet away from each other, facing the same direction.
 Run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 Both drones take off.
 Each drone will independently run their sequence of commands.
 Finally, both drones land and disconnect.
 ```python